ViperEkura/KHAOSZ/README.md

 ### 📌 Model Specifications

-This model is based on a 20-layer Transformer with parameters defined in `config.json`, totaling approximately 400 million (0.40B) parameters.
+This model is based on a 24-layer Transformer with parameters defined in `config.json`, totaling approximately 1.0 billion (1.0B) parameters.

 **Key Design Choices:**
 - Weight tying between embedding and final linear layers (standard for small models to save parameters)